-Origin: Germany

 Proposal:

 To consider regulatory actions, including allocations to support Wireless Avionics Intra-Communications (WAIC) based on the results of ITU-R, in accordance with Resolution [WAIC] (WRC-12)

 Background/Reason:

 The aerospace industry is developing the future generation of commercial aircraft to provide airlines and the flying public more cost-efficient, safe, and reliable aircraft.
 One important way of accomplishing these aims is to reduce aircraft weight while providing multiple and redundant methods to transmit information on an aircraft.
 Wireless technologies can be employed to accomplish these goals while also providing environmental benefits and cost savings to manufacturers and operators.